Break from the deep freeze: Central and Eastern US to warm this week

-The dramatically cold weather and dangerous conditions gripping the central and eastern states will ease up this upcoming week.
+The dramatically cold weather and dangerous conditions gripping the Central and Eastern states will ease up this week.
 How long will the reprieve last, and will it hurt chances for a white Christmas?

 Comparisons to previous years: How cold is it, really?

 So far this month, many of the major metros across the Central and Northeastern states have documented temperatures on average between 7-10 degrees below typical values.
-Cities that have bore the brunt of the cold in the Midwest, like Duluth, Michigan, and Green Bay, Wisconsin, have observed departures more than -12 degrees from the historical average so far this December.
+Cities that have borne the brunt of the cold in the Midwest, like Duluth, Michigan, and Green Bay, Wisconsin, have recorded departures more than minus 12 degrees Fahrenheit from the historical average so far this December.

 Compared to last December in its entirety, departures trended the exact opposite and were above normal for the month.
-Places like Detroit and the Twin Cities of St. Paul-Minneapolis were roughly 2 to 3 degrees above the norm for the whole month in December 2024.
+Places like Detroit and the Twin Cities of Minnesota were roughly 2-3 degrees above the norm for the whole month of December 2024.

 Widespread frostbite risk

-As the upcoming week progresses, the cold will not be as intense throughout the Plains, Great Lakes and Northeast.
-Many spots will observe temperatures returning within a few degrees of the historical average.
+As the week progresses, the cold will not be as intense throughout the Plains, Great Lakes and Northeast.
+Many spots will have temperatures within a few degrees of the historical average.

 Will the warmup ruin chances for a white Christmas?